-HTML Executable offers two rendering engines for your ebooks and publications: the Chromium Embedded Framework (CEF) and WebView 2.
-Each of these engines has its unique advantages and potential disadvantages.
+HTML Executable offers HTML Executable offers two rendering engines for your ebooks and publications: the Chromium Embedded Framework (CEF) and WebView2.
+Each engine has unique advantages and disadvantages.
 Understanding the differences between these two engines can help you select the one that's most suitable for your needs.
-Both of them offer full support for HTML5, CSS3, JavaScript, media files, and so on.
+Both offer full support for HTML5, CSS3, JavaScript, media files, and so on.

 HTML Executable lets you change the rendering engine whenever you like.
-We made the different resources used by the software compatible between the 2 engines.
+We made the different resources used by the software compatible between the two engines.

-CEF can be a preferable choice for older Windows versions like Windows 7, where WebView2 might not be installed.
+CEF can be a preferable choice for older Windows versions, such as Windows 7, where the WebView2 runtime might not be installed by default.
 WebView2 is perfectly suited for Windows 11.
 Furthermore, if your website or ebook contains MP4 videos with certain proprietary codecs, WebView2 is likely a more reliable choice.
-You should actually test your website with HTML Executable to see which engine works best for you.
+You should test your website with HTML Executable to determine which engine works best for you.

 CEF is a simple framework for embedding Chromium-based browsers in other applications.
 It's the same rendering engine used in Google Chrome, which means that it offers high performance and compatibility with modern web technologies.